cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

     SELECT * FROM fruit_stand;

 Here, **fruit_stand** is the name of the table.
 The **\*** is a special symbol used with **SELECT** statements to mean "all columns in the table".
 The table **fruit_stand** is one table in the example database for this textbook.
-The interactive example below will let you query this database; the query above is already set up for you - click on "Run" to see what it results in.
+The interactive example below will let you query this database; the query above is already set up for you - click on "Run" to see its results.
 The column names for the table are shown across the top of the result table.

 .. activecode:: sql_basics_example_select
     :language: sql